-- Make sure that the new dataset is added to the list of Supported datasets - The in code documentation should contain clear instructions on how to obtain the data - A BibTeX file named <dataset>.bibtex defining the reference for the new dataset should be placed in the directory esmvaltool/references/, see Adding references for detailed instructions.
+- Make sure that the new dataset is added to the list of Supported datasets and to the file datasets.yml. - The in code documentation should contain clear instructions on how to obtain the data. - A BibTeX file named <dataset>.bibtex defining the reference for the new dataset should be placed in the directory esmvaltool/references/, see Adding references for detailed instructions.